Nosawa Rongai: All Japan Pro Wrestling (2005–2008)

-Tokyo Gurentai and other promotions (2007–present)
+Tokyo Gurentai and other promotions (2007–2023)

 Since disbanding from Mexico Amigos, Nosawa has rejoined teaming with Mazada and Takemura as the "Tokyo Gurentai".
 Nosawa, Mazada, and Takemura later align themselves with Minoru Suzuki and Taiyō Kea, and dubbed their new group GURENTAI.
 Nosawa won a game of Jenga for the group's leadership role, but Suzuki immediately shot down the idea of Nosawa as the leader.
 Nosawa would later return to All Japan Pro Wrestling (AJPW) and was defeated by Rene Dupree in his return match.

 Outside of AJPW, Nosawa performed for companies under the Global Professional Wrestling Alliance (GPWA) banner up until the alliance's demise, sometimes alongside his mentor Keiji Mutoh.

 On February 20, 2011, Nosawa was arrested on charges of stealing a taxi and driving it without having a driving license.
 Two days later Nosawa announced that he was taking an indefinite break from professional wrestling.
 Nosawa returned from his break on June 25 at a Minoru Suzuki promoted charity event, losing to Suzuki in the main event.

 Since September 2013, Tokyo Gurentai, Nosawa included, has worked regularly for Wrestle-1.

 Since April 2015, Nosawa joined the newly resurrected Frontier Martial-Arts Wrestling, as the leader of Monster-gun, which evolved into W*ING Monster-gun, when Kintaro Kanemura joined the group.

 On August 27, 2017, Nosawa, as Black Tiger VII, teamed with Taka Michinoku to defeat Atsushi Aoki and Hikaru Sato for the AJPW All Asia Tag Team Championship.
 They lost the title to Naoya Nomura and Yuma Aoyagi on September 30.

 Nosawa is currently working as the head booker for Pro Wrestling Noah.